Tobiaswec/spring-rabbitmq/README.md

-## Ergebnis
+## Result
-Beim Senden von Request and den /publish Endpoint des Provider Service und die darauffolgenden Weiterleitung an die Topic Exchange von RabbitMQ, werden die Nachrichten auf die Worker(Persist) Services aufgeteilt, jedoch nicht an den Logging Service gesendet.<br>
+When sending a request to the /publish endpoint of the Provider Service and then forwarding it to the Topic Exchange of RabbitMQ, the messages are split between the Worker(Persist) Services but not sent to the Logging Service.<br>.

 Beispiel:<br>
-.\start.ps1 -workers 3     //startet gesamtes System mit 3 Worker<br>
+.\start.ps1 -workers 3     //starts entire system with 3 workers<br>
 .\producer.ps1 -mode 1 -runs 6   // mode 1 == publish <br>